 The importation of frozen or chilled beef, mutton and pork, and poultry is subject to import licensing control.
+Each consignment of these products is to be covered by one import license which is valid for six weeks.
 The Center for Food Safety of the Food and Environmental Hygiene Department (FEHD) is responsible for issuing import licenses for these foods.

 The Imported Game, Meat, Poultry, and Eggs Regulations require meat, poultry, and egg products imported to Hong Kong to have an official certificate issued by a competent authority recognized by the FEHD.
 The Department recognizes the United States Department of Agriculture as a competent authority.

-Hong Kong importers are required to apply for a permit in advance of the importation of ground meats, chilled meats, and beef products from the United States.
+In addition, Hong Kong importers are required to apply for a permit in advance of the importation of ground meats and eggs from the United States.
+Each permit allows multiple shipments within one year for ground meats and six months for eggs.